hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 We use Flink to perform a series of transformations on our data.
 At certain points we want to persist the results to a database (PostgreSQL), from where we serve a REST API.

-What are Sinks?
+In order to persist out results to some outside system, we have to use a data sink.
 [Data Sinks](https://ci.apache.org/projects/flink/flink-docs-master/dev/datastream_api.html#data-sinks "Flink data sink documentation") are connectors that consume Data Streams and forward them to files, sockets, external systems, or print them.

 Flink provides a number of "out of the box" [connectors](https://ci.apache.org/projects/flink/flink-docs-master/dev/connectors/index.html "out of the box connector documentation") with various guarantees.
 It is also possible to define your own.